 VS Code + Copilot

-GitHub Copilot in VS Code with chat panel for natural language code generation.
+Copilot chat panel for natural language code generation.

-The bottleneck in vibe coding isn't AI speed — it's your ability to articulate what you want.
-Typing long, detailed prompts is slow and tiring.
-Speaking is 3–4x faster than typing for most people.
+The bottleneck in vibe coding isn't AI speed.
+It's how fast you can explain what you want.
+Typing detailed prompts is slow and tiring.

 Speed#

-When you speak, you naturally provide more context.
-Instead of typing terse prompts like "add user auth," you'll naturally say "Add user authentication with email and password, use bcrypt for hashing, and add a rate limiter to prevent brute force attacks."
-More context = better AI output.
+When you speak, you tend to give more context.
+Typing: "add user auth."
+Speaking: "Add user authentication with email and password, use bcrypt for hashing, and add a rate limiter to prevent brute force attacks."
+More context, better AI output.

 “Create a React component called UserProfile that takes a user ID prop, fetches the user data from the API, shows a loading spinner while fetching, and displays the name, email, and avatar in a card layout”

-Create a React component called UserProfile that takes a user ID prop, fetches the user data from the API, shows a loading spinner while fetching, and displays the name, email, and avatar in a card layoutThat's a 40-word prompt delivered in about 15 seconds by voice.
-Typing the same prompt takes 45–60 seconds.
+Create a React component called UserProfile that takes a user ID prop, fetches the user data from the API, shows a loading spinner while fetching, and displays the name, email, and avatar in a card layoutThat's 40 words in about 15 seconds.
+Typing it takes a minute.

 Claude Code runs in your terminal.
-Whisperer inserts into terminal fields just like any other app:
+Whisperer works the same way:

 “Look at the authentication module and add rate limiting.
 Use a sliding window algorithm with a limit of 5 attempts per minute per IP address.
 Add tests for the rate limiter.”

 Look at the authentication module and add rate limiting.
 Use a sliding window algorithm with a limit of 5 attempts per minute per IP address.
-Add tests for the rate limiter.Per-App Profiles for Terminal#
+Add tests for the rate limiter.Terminal Profile#

-Set up a per-app profile for Terminal or iTerm2 with:
+Set up a profile for Terminal or iTerm2:

-- Mode: Natural language (for prompts) or Code Mode (for commands)
+- Mode: Natural language for prompts, Code Mode for commands

 When to Use Code Mode vs. Natural Language#